Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 The details of the derivation of the Legendre transformations are provided in Appendix \ref{scaleformgend}.

 As we have already explained in \S \ref{d2int}, the case $d=2$ is special in many ways.
 First, the local part of ${\cal L}$ is uniquely determined on general grounds.
-Second, this answer receives a series of corrections that are suppressed compared to the leading order answer only by powers of $\nu$ (rather than exponentially in $\frac{1}{\nu}$) these corrections can be viewed as a consequence of the fact that the one encounters gapless modes when evaluating the twisted $S^1\times S^1$ partition function.
-Finally, $d=2$ is different, because we can use the power of modular invariance to make several precise statements without using the thermal effective action \eqref{ddimpf}, giving us a check on all our predictions.
+Second, this answer receives a series of corrections that are suppressed (compared to the leading order answer) only by powers of $\nu$, rather than exponentially in $\frac{1}{\nu}$.
+These corrections can be viewed as a consequence of the fact that one encounters gapless modes when evaluating the twisted $S^1\times S^1$ partition function.
+Finally, $d=2$ is different, because we can use modular invariance to make several precise statements without using the thermal effective action \eqref{ddimpf}, giving us a check on all our predictions.
 In this subsection we provide more details on each of these points.

-In this subsection we largely review earlier work obtained in $d=2$.
+In this subsection we largely review earlier work done in $d=2$.
 The discussion of this subsection has a somewhat different flavor from the rest of this paper, and will not feed into any of the subsequent analysis of this paper.
-For this reason, the readers who find themselves uninterested in $d=2$ intricacies can safely skip this subsection.
+(Readers uninterested in $d=2$ intricacies can safely skip this subsection.)